Hope Alliance Saves Lives

-A multi-agency center is a location where public and private agencies come together to provide services to victims of crimes in order to reduce the number of times victims must tell their story, reduce the number of places victims must go for help, and increase access to services and support for victims and their children.
+A multi-agency center is a location where public and private agencies come together to provide services to victims of crimes in order to reduce the number of times victims must tell their stories, reduce the number of places victims must go for help, and increase access to services and support for victims and their children.

-According to Survivor Defined Success, Hope and Well-Being: An Assessment of the Impact of Family Justice Centers, survivors receiving services from a multi-agency center reported a significant decrease in negative emotional experience.
+According to Survivor Defined Success, Hope and Well-Being: An Assessment of the Impact of Family Justice Centers, survivors receiving services from a multi-agency center reported a significant decrease in negative emotional experiences.
 Survivors receiving services from a multi-agency center also reported statistically significant increases in: